Small Conure Care Sheet

 - Favoring one foot when not sleeping

 - Ocular or nasal discharge

 - Crusty skin around face and feet

 - Persistently closed eyes or sleeping during the day

 - Loss of appetite

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask a store partner about Petco's selection of books on conures and the variety of private brand products available for the care and happiness of your new pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all birds are potential carriers of infectious diseases, such as Chlamydiosis, always wash your hands before and after handling your bird or habitat contents to help prevent the potential spread of disease.
+Because all birds are potential carriers of infectious diseases, such as chlamydiosis (psittacosis or parrot fever), always wash your hands before and after handling your bird or habitat contents to help prevent the potential spread of disease.

-Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for birds and should consider not having a bird as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing or caring for birds and should consider having a pet other than a bird.